Design Week

-Design Week is a UK-based website, formerly a magazine for the design industry.
+Design Week is a UK-based website, and formerly a weekly magazine, for the design industry.
 It was first published in October 1986 by Centaur Communications.
 According to the Audit Bureau of Circulations primary circulation for 2007 was 8,074.
 In 2011, Design Week became a digital-only publication.

 On 22 January 2019, Centaur Media announced that Design Week had become part of Xeim, a rebranded marketing division.
+On 22 December 2023, Centaur Media announced the decision to cease publication of Design Week with immediate effect.

+In May 2024, Design Week was saved from closure after it was acquired by its web development company Interconnect.
+The website was relaunched with a new design and branding on the 7 October 2024.